exonum/exonum-java-binding/CONTRIBUTING.md

 $ cargo fmt --all -- --write-mode=diff
 ```

-## Submitting issues
+## Submitting Issues
 Use Github Issues to submit an issue, whether it is a question, some feedback, a bug or a feature request:
 https://github.com/exonum/exonum-java-binding/issues/new

-The JIRA we use internally is not publicly available yet.
+JIRA is for internal use so far and is not publicly available yet.

-## Submitting pull requests
+## Submitting Pull Requests
 Before starting to work on a PR, please submit an issue describing the intended changes.
 Chances are — we are already working on something similar.
 If not — we can then offer some
 help with the requirements, design, implementation or documentation.